samagyasharma/verilog_project/README.md

 • Register	addressing ADD R1,R2,R3
 • Immediate	addressing ADDI R1,R2,	200
 • Base	addressing LW R5,	150(R7)
-– Content	of	a	register	is	added	to	a	“base”	value	to	get	the	operand	address.
+– Content	of	a	register	is	added	to	a	"base"	value	to	get	the	operand	address.
 • PC	relative	addressing BEQZ R3,	Label
 – 16-bit	offset	is	added	to	PC	to	get	the	target	address.
 • Pseudo-direct	addressing J Label